 Others | – | Access to In-Cinema Lounges |

-Understand that these cards specifically and solely offer benefits on movies.
+Understand that these cards solely offer benefits on movies.
 Beyond that, no additional benefits are offered across rewards, travel, or other lifestyle categories.
-That way, these cards can be a good add-on to your wallet only when you own other credit cards to cover up for where the card lacks or when you are just expecting movie benefits on the card and nothing else.
+Hence, these cards can be a good addition to your wallet only when you own credit cards focused on other spends and you just expect only movie benefits.

-For the RBL Card, free tickets are capped at two per month (of Rs.
-250 each).
-Thus, no matter the monthly spending, all spending values above Rs.
-5,000 will earn just two tickets.
-Whereas no such capping is applicable on the PVR card.
-It offers a free ticket on every Rs.
+- Whereas, no such capping is applicable on the PVR INOX Kotak Card.
+It offers 1 free ticket on every Rs.
 10,000 spent, irrespective of the spend value in a month.

 Monthly Spends | Number of Free Movie Tickets | |